 Marketing automation software and systems were developed for marketing departments to automate routine and repetitive functions in the scheduling and tracking of campaigns.
 It is estimated that the marketing automation software market will grow to $5.5 billion by 2019.

 The next wave is often referred to as sales acceleration – platforms and sales software that bridge the gap between the sales department CRM systems and the marketing automation systems.
-After all, for a buyer it is all part of the same process, moving through the sales cycle from being a prospect to eventually converting to a customer.
+After all, it is all part of the same process for a buyer, moving through the sales cycle from being a prospect to eventually converting to a customer.
 If this process is seamless, it benefits both the buyer and seller and makes it more likely that the buyer will complete the journey.

 Marketing and sales departments often have not been closely aligned, with marketers focused on lead and demand generation, handing off leads to sales without an in-depth understanding of buying scenarios and the sales process of presentations, negotiations, and conversions.

-At that point, prospects then expect a sales team to have detailed product and industry expertise, which requires information, speed and agility on the part of the team.
+At that point, prospects then expect a sales team to have detailed product and industry expertise, which requires information, speed, and agility.

 Sales acceleration technologies respond to today’s sales environment that is driven by data, technology, and speed.
-They gather and analyze a vast array of data relating to the sales process, outreach, a prospect’s behavior, and prioritize or implement actions based on that data.
+They gather and analyze a vast array of data relating to the sales process, outreach, a prospect’s behavior and prioritize or implement actions based on that data.
 As the name reflects, these are tools to accelerate sales – make the entire sales process faster and shorten sales cycles.
-They improve collaboration between marketing and sales and may include data visualization, analytics, sales intelligence, automated email, email tracking, gamification, online video conferencing and social media as well as tools to accelerate quotes, proposals, presentations, and contracts.
-Sales organizations must maximize the use of their data resources and assure that these tools are seamless for both sales and marketing teams across a platform for greater collaboration.
+They improve collaboration between marketing and sales and may include data visualization, analytics, sales intelligence, automated email, email tracker, gamification, online video conferencing, and social media, as well as tools to accelerate quotes, proposals, presentations, and contracts.
+Sales organizations must maximize the use of their data resources and ensure that these tools are seamless for both sales and marketing teams across a platform for greater collaboration.